-WASHINGTON-Shirley Jones wasn't always interested in show business.
+WASHINGTON - Shirley Jones wasn't always interested in show business.
 She didn't even start to sing "until I was 3 or 4."

 She was a church soloist in her hometown, Smithton, Pa., at the age of 5.
-The teen years were spent in high school plans and operattas and she never did get to college.
+The teen years were spent in high school plays and operettas and she never did get to college.
+Show business intervened.

 At 19, when many girls are pressing orchids into books to remember the college prom, Shirley Mae Jones was memorizing her seven year contract with the composing-producing team of Richard Rodgers and Oscar Hammerstein.
-She went into the chorus of "South Pacific"; into the road company lead of "Me and Juliet" on Broadway.
+She went into the chorus of "South Pacific"; into the road company lead of "Me and Juliet" and into "Me and Juliet" on Broadway.

-She was the star of her first motion picture, singing the role of Laurey opposite Gordon MaCrae in "Oklahoma!"
+She was the star of her first motion picture, singing the role of Laurey opposite Gordon Macrae in "Oklahoma!"

-Her fifth movie was "Elmer Gantry" and it resulted in an Academy Award "Oscar" as the Best Supporting Actress of 1960.
-By then, she was a doddering 26 year old.
+Her fifth movie was "Elmer Gantry" and it resulted in an academy award "Oscar" as the Best Supporting Actress of 1960.
+By then, she was a doddering 26 years old.

 Ten years and 12 motion pictures later, bone weary from supper club engagements and summertime tent show tours, Shirley Jones settled down to a television series.
 Everyone knew that "The Partridge Family" didn't have a chance.
-It was scheduled against a new Andy Griffith series on CBS-TV and everyone know that Andy's shows had always ranked among the 10 most popular shows on television.
+It was scheduled against a new Andy Griffith series on CBS-TV and everyone knew Andy's shows had always ranked among the 10 most popular shows on television.

 Andy knew what hit him.
-His "Headmaster" series was a preachy attempt at "relevance" and, worse, for Andy, "The Partridge Family" unleased one of those pehenomena of the early 1970s.
-It was David Cassidy, a shooting star among the teeny bopper, prepubscent girls whose tastes change faster than the Wasthington weather.
+His "Head-master" series was a preachy attempt at "relevance" and, worse, for Andy, "The Partridge Family" unleased one of those phenomena of the early 1970s.
+It was David Cassidy, a shooting star among the teeny bopper, prepubescent girls whose tastes change taster than the Washington weather.

 "The Partridge Family" was openly modeled on a mother-and-children musical group called the Cowsills.
-Shirley was the mother and included among the five children was David Cassidy, Shirley's step-son.
+Shirley was the mother and included among the five chilren was David Cassidy, Shirley's step-son.

-The first 1970 season found the fan magazines-read almost entirely by the very youngswitching from Bobby Sherman to David Cassidy.
+The first 1970 season found the fan

+magazines - read almost entirely by the very young - switching from Bobby Sherman to David Cassidy.
 A song introduced on TV, "I Think I Love You," demonstrated quickly that David Cassidy was going to have one of those three year runs as the idol of young girls.
-"I Think I Love You" sold 5 million copies and it sent young (20) Cassidy into a man-killing schedule of working on "The Partridge Family" by day, rehearsing and recording by night and singing at concerts every weekend.
-He was quickly selling point for posters, pictures, magazines and even special stamps for fan mail.
+"I Think I Love You" sold 5 million copies and it sent young (20) Cassidy into a man-killing schedule of working on "The Partridge Family" by day, rehearsing and recording by might and singing at concerts every weekend.
+He was a quick selling point for posters, pictures, magazines and even special stamps for fan mail.

-The craze is now running out and David Cassidy-a very rich young man-can start trying to move from bubble gum to beefsteak.
+The craze is now running out and David Cassidy - a very rich young man - can start trying to move from bubble gum to beefsteak.